sylvinho81/nyc_yellow_taxi_trips/01_streaming.md

 ### How would you ensure the solution scale and the endpoint has a low latency?

+The entire solution is containerized using Docker These Docker containers are orchestrated using Kubernetes.
+Each API instance or micro-service runs in a Docker container, managed by Kubernetes pods, allowing independent scaling and management.
+Each microservice and API is deployed as a Kubernetes Deployment, with pods managed and scaled dynamically through Kubernetes Horizontal Pod Autoscaler (HPA) based on workload metrics like CPU, memory, and request rates.

 #### Scaling Python - Kafka microservices

 By applying horizontal scaling (e.g HPA: Kubernetes with multiple replicas).
 Based on the consumer lag increase the number of replicas